 American Express Business Explorer credit card: the verdict

-In terms of earning frequent flyer points, the new AMEX Business Explorer credit card stacks up nicely for big-spending businesses with the highest ongoing 'everyday' earning rate of any AMEX-issued business card, and a sizeable sign-up bonus plus a reasonable retention bonus for those eligible.
+In terms of earning frequent flyer points, the AMEX Business Explorer credit card stacks up nicely for big-spending businesses with the highest ongoing 'everyday' earning rate of any AMEX-issued business card, and a sizeable sign-up bonus plus a reasonable retention bonus for those eligible.22-16

 However, smaller businesses could find themselves earning more points per dollar spent by using the AMEX Business Accelerator credit card instead: unlocking two frequent flyer points per dollar on most everyday spend, up to 100,000 points per year.

-That puts the break-even mark at a yearly spend of $99,999 – on which you would earn 149,999 frequent flyer points using either card – with the balance shifting into Business Explorer's favour once that spend hits six figures, owing to a higher ongoing earn rate, and of course, the Business Loyalty Bonus.
+That puts the decision marker at a yearly spend of $99,999 – on which you would earn 149,999 frequent flyer points using either card – with the balance shifting into Business Explorer's favour once that spend hits six figures, owing to a higher ongoing earn rate, and of course, the Business Loyalty Bonus.

 Business Explorer also offers its significant boost of 100,000 Gateway points (75,000 frequent flyer points) for eligible new applicants and other perks like airport lounge access and travel insurance, yet both cards have a minimum yearly income requirement of only $24,000, making them accessible to businesses large and small.